-Dow zooms over 1,000 points since Trump victory
+Dow zooms over 1,200 points since Trump victory

 Before the election, prominent stock pickers warned the Dow would plunge 1,000 points if Donald Trump was elected.
 In reality, the exact opposite has happened.

-Trump euphoria has sent the index up almost 1,200 points in the four weeks since Trump's shocking defeat of Hillary Clinton.
+Trump euphoria has sent the index up over 1,200 points in the four weeks since Trump's shocking defeat of Hillary Clinton.
 On Wednesday, a burst of buying has sent the Dow surging nearly 300 points to new all-time highs.

 The Dow is now within striking distance -- roughly 500 points -- from the pivotal 20,000 milestone.

 Wall Street is betting that Trump will be great for business and help accelerate the U.S. economy.
-Trump has promied to slash taxes, roll back costly regulations and spend big on infrastructure.
+Trump has promised to slash taxes, roll back costly regulations and spend big on infrastructure.

 Trump's less business-friendly promises -- tearing up NAFTA, breaking up the big banks and auditing the Federal Reserve -- have largely been shrugged off as campaign rhetoric.